 Why Picking a Passion Really is Key (and what it all means to the common person like you and me).....

-I mention this a lot in my blog posts and here on the Biz Opp Empire website: picking a passion really means a lot and can help set you up for failure or success.
+I mention this a lot in my blog posts and here on the Andreas Philip Gross Enterprises website in general: picking a passion really means a lot and can help set you up for failure or success.
 Now, before we go any further, however, I should point out that the words "can help set you up..." in the previous sentence are key!
-Simply starting a business in an area you are passionate about in and of itself is NOT going to make you rich - neither overnight NOR in the long run; neither "on paper" nor in cash the physical, tangible world!
+Simply starting a business in an area you are passionate about in and of itself is NOT going to make you rich - neither overnight NOR in the long run; neither "on paper" nor in cash in the physical, tangible world!
 Just like anything else in life that is good and worth pursuing, the amount of time and energy YOU personally invest into your business venture is what is going to be the biggest determiner of your returns, not simply whether or not you "were passionate" about the concept of your business when you started it.

 International K-12 Educator,